AntonioTorres23/OpenGL_Notes/Instancing.md

 ```

 What makes this code interesting is the last line where we call `glVertexAttribDivisor`.
-This function tells Openg
+This function tells OpenGL **when** to update the content of a vertex attribute to the next element.